Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Running the sample

 1. Make certain that your Tomcat server is running and you have privileges to deploy a web app to it.
-1. Make certain that it serves the web app on `http://localhost:8080` (or change the base addresses listed in the [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
+2. Make certain that your server host address is `http://localhost:8080` (or change the `app.homePage` value in your [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
-1. Compile and package the project using **Maven**:
+3. Compile and package the project using **Maven**:

     ```Shell
     cd project-directory
+    mvn clean
     mvn package -f pom.xml
     ```

-1. Find the resulting `.war` file in `./target/ms-identity-java-servlet-webapp-authentication.war` and upload it to your server.
+4. Find the resulting `.war` file in `./target/ms-identity-java-servlet-webapp-authentication.war` and deploy it to your server.
-1. Ensure that the context path that the app is served on is `http://localhost:8080/ms-identity-java-servlet-webapp-authentication` (or change the addresses listed in the [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
+5. Ensure that the context path that the app is served on is `/ms-identity-java-servlet-webapp-authentication` (or change the `app.homePage` value in your [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
+If you change the properties file, you'll needs to repeat step 3 above (maven clean and package).
-1. Open your browser and navigate to `http://localhost:8080/ms-identity-java-servlet-webapp-authentication/index`
+6. Open your browser and navigate to `http://localhost:8080/ms-identity-java-servlet-webapp-authentication/`

 ![Experience](./ReadmeFiles/app.png)